What Is a Job Coach? And Who Might Hire One

 Hear more about the day-to-day tasks of a job coach from Toni Voliton, a Career Navigator with Goodwill Industries:

-Who might work with a job coach?
+Who might work with an employment coach?

 • A person with Down Syndrome working in customer care at a grocery store